DhruvParikh1/github-to-markdown/README.md

 ### Using the Popup

-1. Navigate to any GitHub discussion page (URL contains `/discussions/`)
+1. Navigate to any GitHub discussion or issue page
 2. Click the extension icon in your toolbar
 3. The markdown will automatically be extracted and displayed
 4. Click **Copy to Clipboard** to copy the markdown